otrv4/otrv4/otrv4.md

   - Additional protection against transcript decryption in the case of ECC compromise
 - The cryptographic primitives and protocols have been updated:
-  - Deniable Authenticated Key Exchange using Spawn [2].
+  - Deniable Authenticated Key Exchange using Spawn ([2]).
-  - Key management using the Double Ratchet Algorithm [6].
+  - Key management using the Double Ratchet Algorithm ([6]).
-  - Smaller primitive upgrades to the SHA3 family
+  - Upgrades SHA-2 to the SHA-3 family.
-  - Switch to XSalsa20 from AES
+  - Switch to XSalsa20 from AES.

 ## High Level Overview